SumoLogic/sumologic-documentation/docs/manage/data-forwarding/amazon-s3-bucket.md

 ### Ordering of fields in forwarded file

-* The order of the system fields is fixed, and the order is `messageId, sourceName, sourceHost, sourceCategory, messageTime, receiptTime, sourceId, collectorId, count, format, view, encoding, message`.
+* The order of the system fields is fixed, and the order is: `messageId, sourceName, sourceHost, sourceCategory, messageTime, receiptTime, sourceId, collectorId, count, format, view, encoding, message`.
 * Aggregate fields are represented in lowercase only.
 * Aggregate fields are ordered based on ascending ASCII value.
 * Aggregate fields are always present after the system or built-in fields.